dspears/query/README.md

 ## If you'd like to actually try this out:

-- install knex cli globally:  npm instal -g knex
+- install knex cli globally:  npm install -g knex

 - Create a .env file in top level dir with the following contents: